Policies and procedures to address discrimination, harassment, and retaliation.

 II.B.
 Accommodation of Disabilities

-In addition to prohibiting discrimination on the basis of disability, the college is committed to fulfilling its legal obligations to provide reasonable accommodations.
+In addition to prohibiting discrimination on the basis of disability, the university is committed to fulfilling its legal obligations to provide reasonable accommodations.

 A disability is a physical or mental impairment that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, performing manual tasks, walking or caring for oneself.

-Students with Disabilities – Calvin College is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the college.
+Students with Disabilities – Calvin University is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the university.
 Requests for an accommodation should be directed to the Center for Student Success.

 III.
 Prohibited Conduct

-The college is committed to creating and maintaining safe spaces for learning, living and working.
+The university is committed to creating and maintaining safe spaces for learning, living and working.
 Accordingly, the conduct described below is strictly prohibited.